filip26/ld-cli/README.md

 Commands:
-  expand   Expands JSON-LD document compact  Compacts JSON-LD document using the context tordf    Transforms JSON-LD document into RDF dataset
+  expand   Expands JSON-LD document compact  Compacts JSON-LD document using the context flatten  Flattens JSON-LD document and optionally compacts it using a context tordf    Transforms JSON-LD document into RDF dataset
 ```